eBayClassifiedsGroup/PanteraS/README.md

 ## Running an example application

-there are two examples:
+There are two examples available:
-`SimpleWebappPython` - basic one - spawn 2x2containers
+`SimpleWebappPython` - basic example - spawn 2x2 containers
-`SmoothWebappPython` - similar to previous, but with smooth scaling down
+`SmoothWebappPython` - similar to previous one, but with smooth scaling down

-HAproxy gonna ballance services between ports,
-which has been mapped and assigned by marathon.
+HAproxy will balance the ports which where mapped and assigned by marathon.

-For non human access, like services intercommunication, you can use direct access using DNS consul SRV abilities, to verify answers:
+For non human access like services intercommunication, you can use direct access using DNS consul SRV abilities, to verify answers:

 ```
 $ dig python.service.consul +tcp SRV
 ```

-or asking consul DNS directly:
+or ask consul DNS directly:

 ```
 $ dig @$CONSUL_IP -p8600  python.service.consul +tcp SRV
 ```

-remember to disable DNS caching in your future services.
+Remember to disable DNS caching in your future services.

 ## Put service into HAproxy HTTP load-balancer